 There are all kinds of exemptions you can qualify for, so if you’d like to know more, use the following links to file for your homestead exemption:

-If you don’t file by March 1, you have to wait until 2021 and miss out on a whole year’s worth of savings.
+If you don’t file by March 1, you have to wait until next year and miss out on a whole year’s worth of savings.
 I don’t want that happening to you, so if you have questions about this topic, don’t hesitate to call or email me.

 Likewise, if you have any other real estate needs, feel free to reach out to me as well.
 I’d love to help you.